bpg/terraform-provider-proxmox/docs/index.md

 }
 ```

 If no `ssh` block is provided, the provider will attempt to connect to the target node using the credentials provided in the `username` and `password` arguments (or `PROXMOX_VE_USERNAME` and `PROXMOX_VE_PASSWORD` environment variables).
 Note that the target node is identified by the `node` argument in the resource, and may be different from the Proxmox API endpoint.
 Please refer to the [Argument Reference](#argument-reference) section to view the available arguments of the `ssh` block.

-#### SSH Agent
+### SSH Agent

 The provider does not use OS-specific SSH configuration files, such as `~/.ssh/config`.
 Instead, it uses the SSH protocol directly, and supports the `SSH_AUTH_SOCK` environment variable (or `agent_socket` argument) to connect to the `ssh-agent`.
 This allows the provider to use the SSH agent configured by the user, and to support multiple SSH agents running on the same machine.
-You can find more details on the [SSH Agent](https://www.ssh.com/academy/ssh/agent) page.
+You can find more details on the SSH Agent [here](https://www.digitalocean.com/community/tutorials/ssh-essentials-working-with-ssh-servers-clients-and-keys#adding-your-ssh-keys-to-an-ssh-agent-to-avoid-typing-the-passphrase).

-#### Node IP address used for SSH connection
+### Node IP address used for SSH connection

-In order to make the SSH connection, the provider needs to be able to resolve the target node to an IP.
-When the target node is represented as a name, the provider will enumerate the node's interfaces via the Proxmox API, using the first one that is not a loopback device.
+In order to make the SSH connection, the provider needs to be able to resolve the target node name to an IP.
+The following methods are used to resolve the node name, in the specified order:

+1. Enumerate the node's network interfaces via the Proxmox API, and identify the first interface that:
+    1. Has an IPv4 address with IPv4 gateway configured, or
+    2. Has an IPv6 address with IPv6 gateway configured, or
+    3. Has an IPv4 address
+2. Resolve the Proxmox node name (usually a shortname) via DNS using the system DNS resolver of the machine running Terraform.

 In some cases this may not be the desired behavior, for example, when the node has multiple network interfaces, and the one that should be used for SSH is not the first one.

-To override the node IP address used for SSH connection, you can use the optional `node` blocks in the `ssh` block.
+To override the node IP address used for SSH connection, you can use the optional `node` blocks in the `ssh` block, and specify the desired IP address (or FQDN) for each node.
 For example:

 ```terraform
 provider "proxmox" {